 An interesting bit of Tutsan plant info, states that this Hypericum’s leaves were apparently gathered and burned to ward off evil spirits on the eve of St. John’s Day.
 It has also been used since ancient times to treat wounds and inflammation.
 You can find it growing wild in damp woods and hedges, rambling around trees and other taller bushes.
 Tutsan comes from the French words “tout” (all) and “sain” (healthy), an apparent reference to the plant’s use as a healing compound.

 Growing Tutsan Shrubs

-Tutsan shrubs produce oval to oblong, 4-inch long leaves of glossy green often adorned with rusty hues.
-Tutsan flowers are 5 petaled, golden yellow and star shaped with bushy yellow stamens.
-These give way to small round, red fruits that become black with age.
+Tutsan shrubs produce oval to oblong, 4 inch (10 cm.) long leaves of glossy green often adorned with rusty hues.
+Tutsan flowers are five petaled, golden yellow, and star shaped with bushy yellow stamens.
+These give way to small, round red fruits that become black with age.

 Plant seeds in fall or take hardwood cuttings in summer.

 Hypericum are hardy plants suitable for USDA plant hardiness zones 5 to 10.
 Keep this species moist but not boggy.